 When choosing the best starter boxing gloves, brand does play a significant role.
 Brands vary greatly in terms of value and quality.
 Some boxing glove brands specialize in a certain area, and offer more protection than others.
 We’ve rounded up a few of the top rated boxing gloves for beginners.

-Bytomic generally produces the best value boxing gloves for both beginner and advanced boxers.
-These Performer 3.0 Carbon Gloves are great for boxing gloves beginners as they’re super lightweight and incredibly affordable.
+Fumetsu generally produces the best value boxing gloves for both beginner and advanced boxers.
+These Shield Boxing Gloves are great boxing gloves beginners as they’re super durable, incredibly affordable and available in a stylish matte-look synthetic leather.

 The Venum Challenger Gloves are probably the best boxing gloves for training on this list.
-These Venum boxing gloves include triple density foam for better shock management and added hand protection, as well as a breathable interior mesh.
+Now in their 3rd generation, these Venum boxing gloves include triple density foam for better shock management and added hand protection, as well as a breathable interior mesh.
 The added protection also makes the Venum Challenger gloves some of the best boxing gloves for beginners.